• Link to LinkedIn

 Addressing the conversion of natural ecosystems beyond forests in proposed EU regulation

-3Keel’s evidence-based report for WWF France demonstrates that a wide range of natural ecosystems – not just forests – should be protected from conversion in the EU’s proposed regulation of agricultural commodity imports.
+3Keel’s evidence-based report for WWF France demonstrated that a wide range of natural ecosystems – not just forests – should be protected from conversion in the EU’s proposed regulation of agricultural commodity imports.

 Sustainable commodities